 “StarStruck was the first place that gave me the opportunity to participate in full scale productions.
 It's where I realized that theatre is what I wanted to do, and that it was possible.
 I found a place where I could be with people who loved theatre and was given amazing performance opportunities that helped me grow to be the performer I am today.
 For that, I will always be grateful.”

-Talia is a Senior at Penn State and will graduate soon with her BFA in Musical Theatre.
+Talia is a 2018 graduate of Penn State with her BFA in Musical Theatre.
 She is currently touring the country as Elphaba on the Munchkinland National Tour of WICKED.
 Previously Talia could be seen in the Broadway production of BE MORE CHILL.
 Locally, she graduated from Dreyfoos School of the Arts, where she performed in GUYS AND DOLLS (Sarah Brown) and LEGALLY BLONDE (Vivienne).
 Having graduated from Dreyfoos in 2014, Talia now attends Penn State and is a part of their BFA Musical Theatre program.
 Out of the 11 shows she has done at StarStruck, her favorites include: RAGTIME (Mother), SHREK THE MUSICAL (Princess Fiona), LITTLE SHOP OF HORRORS (Ronnette), AIDA (Zoser), and LES MISERABLES (Mme Thenardier).

 "Thank you to Jennifer and Peter Jones for the countless opportunities you have given me over the years.
 You will be a part of my family forever."